-Deciding on screenwriting as a career is like committing to walking up hill forever!
+Deciding on screenwriting as a career is like committing to walking up a steep hill forever!
 It's hard work, long hours, aching muscles, and masochistic.
-But when you finally reach that peak!
+But when you can finally see that peak!
 Bliss.
-Mine was that first professional gig - a spec I wrote fell into the hands of a Showrunner on the hit CBS TV series Hawaii Five-O. Opportunity meeting preparation.
+Don't even need to stand on it.
+Just see it.
+My first look at a peak came when a spec I wrote fell into the hands of the Showrunner on the hit CBS TV series Hawaii Five-O. Opportunity meeting preparation.
+He liked it.
+I sold them my first ever TV pitch!
 And if I can do it, so can you!

 THE LONG ROAD